 Biography

 Getting his Bachelors degree from Xavier University studying under professor Kelly Phelps and Susan Chouteau, they guided him to want to dive deeper and explore art and the world.
 Having an endless curiosity has led to the exploration of many mediums.
-This also fuels and endless fire of exploring other cultures all around the world.
+This education fueled and endless passion of exploring other cultures all around the world.
+Through a pivotal Windgate Fellowship Seth got the experience a Sculptural steel workshop at Arrowmont School of Art and Craft.
+This kicked off his love for the world of craft and deepened his desires to continue pursuing art as a career.
+He seeks ways to grow in and give back to the craft community while making and teaching.

 He currently resides in Maine.
 Working at The Haystack Mountain School of Crafts.